 Make it!

 Thoroughly grease the containers with cooking oil so that the concrete doesn’t stick.
 I’ll write it again for emphasis: thoroughly.
 It can be tough to get the concrete out of the molds, so take some time and grease them up well.
-You will thank me later.

 Mix the concrete by following the instructions on the package.
-Scoop concrete into a large mold and set a second, smaller mold into the first one.
+Next, scoop concrete into a large mold and set a second, smaller mold into the first one.
 Make sure that you grease both the outside and the inside of the smaller mold.
-You can fill the smaller one with more concrete and insert an even smaller mold in that one.
-Keep going until the planters get too small and fill the final one with some pebbles to weigh it down.

 Top up all of the planters with more concrete and tap them to remove bubbles.
 Smooth the surface so they even out.

-Let the planters dry for 24 hours.
+Let the concrete planters dry for 24 hours.
 Unmold them by shaking the concrete loose, or cutting it away where it is too difficult to remove.
 It may take a bit of work, but if they were well oiled this is where you will thank me.

 I have used the same containers many times over now, so it is possible to get them out with some upside-down shaking.